As an Amazon Associate I earn from qualifying purchases.

 - And they are delicious!

 Fodilicious very kindly gifted me some cookie buttons to bring home.
 An instant hit with every member of the family, they were swiftly devoured!
 This product is definitely a winner, and a perfect treat for children with multiple allergies.
-Not in the shops yet, to get your hands on some head over to Fodilicious.
+Available to buy now on Amazon.